 Everything we know about ‘The Batman’ casting so far

-It’s easier to break out of Arkham Asylum than obtain plot details for blockbusters in pre.
-We do know The Batman’s take on the character to be more “grounded”; Matt Reeves runs the risk of rehashing Christopher Nolan’s Dark Knight trilogy.
+It’s easier to break out of Arkham Asylum than obtain plot details for studio blockbusters.
+We do know The Batman’s take on the character to be more “grounded”; which director Matt Reeves will attempt to do without rehashing Christopher Nolan’s Dark Knight trilogy.
 We hope for something more creative.
+In the meantime, here’s everything we know about the star-studded cast for The Batman.

 Will the new Alfred Pennyworth please stand up?